developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure whether Enterprise NFC should read NFC Type F Tags.
+Use this *Sub-group* to configure whether Enterprise NFC should read NFC Type F Tags.

 - If the value ***Do Not Read*** is selected, Enterprise NFC will NOT attempt to read NFC Type F Tags.
 This could increase the speed of reading other tag types in cases where Type F Tags are not used.